luwes/playerx-oembed/README.md

 # Playerx oEmbed

-Uses the media platform's oEmbed API when possible and enriches the response with some useful metadata / structured data from the content URL using [Cloudflare workers](https://developers.cloudflare.com/workers/).
+Uses the media platform's oEmbed API when possible and enriches the response with useful metadata / structured data from the content URL using [Cloudflare workers](https://developers.cloudflare.com/workers/).

 ```json
 {